-The National Association of Criminal Defense Lawyers (NACDL) is seeking up to three (3) Minority Law Fellows to match with exceptional, experienced, criminal defense attorney members for up to eight (8) weeks working in a criminal defense law practice.
+The National Association of Criminal Defense Lawyers (NACDL) invites ABA accredited law school students from historically underrepresented backgrounds to work as Summer NACDL Fellows with exceptional, experienced, criminal defense attorney NACDL members for up to eight (8) weeks in active criminal defense practices.

 About the Fellowship

 NACDL, located in Washington, D.C., is the nation’s preeminent bar association, with members in every state and from many nations, serving the criminal defense profession and is committed to serving a diverse and inclusive community of lawyers.
-NACDL’s mission is to: Ensure justice and due process for persons accused of crime ...
-Foster the integrity, independence and expertise of the criminal defense profession ...
-Promote the proper and fair administration of criminal justice.
+NACDL’s mission is to ensure justice and due process for persons accused of crime; foster the integrity, independence and expertise of the criminal defense profession; and promote the proper and fair administration of criminal justice.
 It provides opportunities for attorneys to connect, share information and learn from one another.